qinyuncao/cs326-final-teammu/docs/final.md

 Review Page (45 Points):

-- The total average score, five categories average score, reviews with likes and dislikes, and random tags are all shown (10 Points)
+- The total average score, five categories average score, reviews with likes and dislikes, and random tags are all displayed correctly on the user interface (10 Points)

-- Review are sorted from top to bottom by how many likes they have compared to dislikes and how many total interactions they have (10 Points)
+- Review are sorted from top to bottom by how many likes they have compared to dislikes and how many total likes and dislikes they have (10 Points)

 - Own review can be deleted by pressing the delete button and the page is automatically updated (5 Points)

-- Own review can not be liked.
-Can only like if logged in.
+- Own review can not be liked or disliked.
+Can only like if the user is logged in.
 Can like/dislike other reviews but only once (20 Points)

 Log Out (5 Points):